- Implement more than one business growth strategy to reduce risk and maximize market share expansion.

 3. Product expansion or diversification

 Developing new products or adding new features to existing ones can be a highly effective business growth strategy.
-Product development enables you to attract new audiences who previously may not have been interested in your brand.
+Product development opens your brand up to new audiences who weren’t interested in your brand before.

 4. New channels